ratneshsinghparihar/nodedatacloud/README.md

 ###Step 7 : Run the server.

-Make sure both Redis and MongoDB are running and then run the CloudBoost server
+Make sure both Redis and MongoDB are running and then run the nodedataCloud server

 `node server.js`

 Once the server is running.
-You'll see the ClusterKey and SecureKey on the console whcih means you've successfully CloudBoost.
+You'll see the ClusterKey and SecureKey on the console whcih means you've successfully nodedataCloud.
 If you don't see any of these keys, please raise a GitHub issue and let us know.

 #Once the server is running, You can

-Once started, you'll see the CloudBoost Secure Key on the console.
+Once started, you'll see the nodedataCloud Secure Key on the console.
 This is important, Please save it for future use.
 Secure Key helps you create / delete apps.

 ###Create an app